sensu/sensu-docs/content/sensu-go/6.9/operations/control-access/ldap-auth.md

 | allowed_groups |   |
 -------------|------
 description  | An array of allowed LDAP group strings to include in the tokenized identity claim.
-Use to specify which groups to encode in the authentication provider's JSON Web Token (JWT) when the authenticated LDAP user is a member of many groups and the tokenized identity claim would be too large for correct web client operation. required     | false type         | Array of strings example      | {{< language-toggle >}}
+Use to specify which groups to encode in the authentication provider's JSON Web Token (JWT) when the authenticated LDAP user is a member of many groups and the tokenized identity claim would be too large for correct web client operation.{{% notice note %}}**NOTE**: Allowed group names are case-sensitive and must exactly match the group names the authentication provider returns to the Sensu backend.
+{{% /notice %}}
+required     | false
+type         | Array of strings example      | {{< language-toggle >}}